-Cross-reactivity between antibodies to the virus and other endemic human viruses may enable design of pan-viral therapeutics or vaccines.
+Cross-reactivity between antibodies to the pathogen and other endemic human pathogens may enable design of pan-pathogen therapeutics or vaccines.

 Serological surveillance may identify potential zoonotic disease transmission from wildlife reservoirs, such as bat-borne coronavirus and influenza virus (e.g. H1N1).